kyma-project/cli/docs/gen-docs/kyma_provision_gardener.md

 ```
       --cidr string              Specifies the Gardener CIDR of the cluster. (default "10.250.0.0/19")
-  -c, --credentials string       Specifies the path to the kubeconfig file of the Gardener service account. (required)
+  -c, --credentials string       Specifies the path to the kubeconfig file of the Gardener service account for a given provider. (required)
       --disk-size int            Specifies the disk size in GB of the cluster. (default 30)
       --disk-type string         Specifies the type of disk to use on the target provider. (default "pd-standard")
   -e, --extra strings            Specifies one or more arguments as "NAME=VALUE" key-value pairs to configure additional cluster settings.
 You can use this flag multiple times or enter thet key-value pairs as a comma-separated list.